gregssnider/SuperTicTacToe/README.md

 # SuperTicTacToe
-Implementation of super tic-tac-toe (or ultimate tic-tac-toe) using Monte Carlo Tree Search
+Implementation of super tic-tac-toe (or ultimate tic-tac-toe) using Monte Carlo Tree Search.